mhaerden90/tvshowapp/README.md

 The following requirements were met:

-- Built app that uses open TV shows API http://www.tvmaze.com/api to show list of shows
+- Build app that uses open TV shows API http://www.tvmaze.com/api to show list of shows
 - List should be horizontal
 - By clicking on a show a new window should open with more information (made use of a modal, using a separate reusable componenent)
 - User is able to filter the shows on Genre